-Ball State’s world language teacher education program intertwines the two disciplines of language and teaching through six majors:
+Ball State’s world language teacher education program intertwines the two disciplines of language and teaching through four majors:

 Our program offers you numerous opportunities to learn about a language and culture while simultaneously developing skills and abilities related to teaching.
 All of the on-campus and off-campus activities are designed to prepare future world language teachers in terms of content, pedagogy, technology use, and classroom management.

 What You Will Learn